mi-kinoshita/minimal_todo_list_app/README.md

-# MINIMAL TO DO APP 🌟 MADE WITH Flutter
+# MINIMAL TO DO APP 🌟 Made with Flutter

 WEB DEMO : https://minimal-list-app.web.app/